Skip to main content

 Getting started:

-- If you are a free user, PuzzleMe expects a URL that links to an image on the internet.
+If you are on a Premium plan, you can upload your jigsaw image.
+If you are on the Personal plan, you will need to provide a URL that links to an image hosted online.
 This means your image must be hosted somewhere online, either on your website or some other platform that allows a direct image file to be served.
-Please refer to the guidelines below on hosting your images externally.

 Image Hosting Guidelines